sourcegraph/careers/job-descriptions/software-engineer.md

 - Backend: Go, GraphQL, PostgreSQL, Redis
 - Deployment and operations: Kubernetes, Docker, Google Cloud Platform, Terraform

-Review our [product roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit) to understand how our engineering team is organized and what projects you might be working on if you started today.
+Review our [roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit) to understand how our engineering team is organized and what projects you might be working on if you started today.

 #### Responsibilities

 You will:

-- Collaborate with the product team to define and prioritize the problems that you will be working to solve.
+- Collaborate with the product and engineering team to define and prioritize the problems that you will be working to solve.
 - Write [RFCs](https://docs.sourcegraph.com/dev/rfcs) to communicate your implementation plan and solicit feedback from teammates.
 - Write code to achieve the goals of your projects.
 - Provide thoughtful and compassionate feedback to your teammates when reviewing their code and designs.

 We will encourage and support you to:

-- Collaborate directly with customers to collect feature requirements and resolve issues.
+- Collaborate directly with the customers of your work.
 - Publish blog posts and give conference talks about your work at Sourcegraph.

 #### Qualifications